 Over time, we have been asked many questions about Oakhurst, our products, the dairy industry, dairy farming, and health and wellness.
 Our goal is to help you stay informed on these topics.
 Here, you will find some of the most frequently asked questions, and we'll continue to update these questions as we receive more.
 If you have any additional questions, feel free to contact us.

-My teenage daughter has stopped drinking milk because she thinks it will make her fat.
-I am concerned about her not getting enough calcium for her bones.
-What can I tell her?
+My teenager has stopped drinking milk because he/she thinks it will make her/him fat.
+I am concerned about her/him not getting enough calcium for her/him bones.
+What can I tell her/him?